 Take the COVID-19 vaccines as an example.
 Groups of people have expressed concerns and do not want to be vaccinated due to the accelerated development in relation to other medicinal products, believing that this increases the risk of safety issues.
 People become involved and use social media to express their feelings, sharing information (often misinformation) and affecting the perception of the pharmaceutical industry.

-Inspections conducted by national authorities increase transparency, and the neutrality of the information gathered in these audits can be leveraged to demonstrate the quality status of a particular GMP/GDP certified organisation and its products.
+Inspections conducted by national authorities increase transparency, and the neutrality of the information gathered in these audits can be leveraged to demonstrate the quality status of a particular GMP/GDP certified organization and its products.

-Offering QP batch release via a neutral third-party in relation to the MAH can also contribute to increased trust here.
+Offering QP batch release via a neutral third party in relation to the MAH can also contribute to increased trust here.
 That person must have full access to the documentation and knowledge about the processes involved in order to make a correct and substantiated decision in order to release these batches to the market.

 Partner with Sharp

 With expert QP release services, we ensure that medicines manufactured, packaged and handled throughout the supply chain comply with EU GMP rules and all applicable regulatory standards.